3d-omics/mg_assembly/README.md

     1. `results/prokaryotes/cluster/drep/dereplicated_genomes.fa.gz`: all the assembled MAGs.
     2. `results/prokaryotes/annotate/`: the different annotations.
     3. `results/prokaryotes/quantify/`: MAG and contig-wise quantifications.
     4. There is an experimental pipeline for viral identification with a similar structure.
-Seel below.
+See below.
+The results are in `results/viruses/`.
     5. MultiQC html reports and tables in `reports`, step and sample-wise.